Mastering Mix by FiftyThree

 - Remodeling or looking for decorating ideas?
 Remix floor plans and architectural renderings.

-- Remix your own garments (clothing and accessories) using one of the many templates shared by fashion lovers and designers.
+- Remix your own garments (clothing and accessories) using one of the templates shared by fashion lovers and designers.

 Most of the design work I do isn’t something that can be openly discussed or shown.
 Because of that I avoid sharing any confidential or sensitive sketches and work to Mix.
 But that’s not to say I won’t favorite and share back templates that I find useful to help others jump start a project.

 The Think category on Mix features ideas that encourage thought and conversation.
-I’m mostly a “one man show” and don’t have a lot of experience using Paper in group settings, but here’s a few ways I think Mix can help facilitate conversation.
+I’m mostly a “one man show” and don’t have a lot of experience using Paper in group settings, but here’s a few ways I think Mix can help foster conversation.

 White boarding and team brainstorm sessions can be made more interactive and fun by adding Mix to the… umm… mix.
 A nice feature in Paper that has gotten little attention is Presentation Mode.
 With an AppleTV and Presentation Mode enabled, the toolbar becomes hidden turning the projected screen into a digital white board.